LeonidDybovskij/hse/README.md

-# Higher school of Economics
+# Higher School of Economics
 This folder contains my work during the HSE minor course "Bioinformatics".